 Many of those reading this are awaiting elective spine surgery and need motivation to manage pain beyond heavy medications that can impair function or make them feel unwell.
 In this area of active research, we have called upon our network of doctors and rehabilitation specialists to help provide this guide.

-The 5 important sections covered area:
+The 5 important topics covered below are:

 1. Using Movement as Medicine